 Reduce mosquito breeding sites

+Dengue-carrying mosquitoes generally breed in stagnant water found in containers (eg, discarded tyres, uncovered barrels, buckets) rather than in rivers, swamps, open drains, creeks or mangroves.
 The disease is particularly common in urban areas where standing water is near to homes and provides an ideal breeding ground for the carrier mosquitoes.

-Countries often affected with dengue fever include:
+Areas often affected with dengue fever include:

 - North Queensland, Australia

-- Asia (including Cambodia, India)
+- Asia (including Cambodia and India)

-Travel advice Safe Travel (NZ)
+Travel advice Safe Travel, NZ